nonsensical-beep/Dual-STNet/README.md

 - **Inverse model**: predicts the elastic properties (Vp, Vs, Density) from seismic data.
 - **Forward model**: reconstructs the seismic response from the predicted elastic properties, used for self-supervised training.

-## Model Architecture

-The inverse model is a dual-stream network.
-Its main components (as found in the source code) include:

-- **MSCNN2D** for multi-scale feature extraction from the input.
-- A **hierarchical ViT-CA** encoder with **Multi-Head Self-Attention** and **Coordinate Attention** in each block.
-- A **ModernTCN2D Encoder/Decoder** with multi-scale large-kernel convolutions.
-- Three separate decoder heads that predict **Vp**, **Vs**, and **Density**.

-The forward model is a lightweight 1D convolutional network that maps the three predicted properties back to seismic data for the reconstruction loss.

 ## Repository Structure

 ```text